-Empty a drainable pouch when it is 1/3 to 1/2 full.
+Empty your pouch when it is 1/3 to 1/2 full.
 A pouch that is too full may start to pull away from your skin.
-You will not feel stool coming out of your stoma.
-You will need to check for fullness by looking at the pouch or placing your hand over your pouch and feeling for fullness.
+You will not feel urine coming out of your stoma.
+You will need to check for fullness by looking at the pouch and/or placing your hand over your pouch and feeling for fullness.